Updated: January 31, 2025

 — Dzmitry Murauka, Business Analyst, *instinctools

-- What are your hosting server preferences for the ERP system?
+5. What are your hosting server preferences for the ERP system?

 Odoo offers a free solution if you want to install it on your servers.
-There is no license fee.
+There are no licensing fees.

 Going for SAP, you’ll have to pay a license fee except for maintaining servers.
 You can choose a perpetual, annual subscription, or consumption payment model.

-- Are you ready to adjust your business processes to the ERP system?
-How important to you are simplicity and the low cost of customization?
+6. How important to you are simplicity and the low cost of customization?

-Odoo is more flexible in tailoring to your organization’s processes.
-This ERP is easier and cheaper to customize.
-However, Odoo and SAP have different customization capabilities.
-As one size never fits all, no wonder that the off-the-shelf functionality of both is usually not enough.
-In Odoo, modifying the steps of any process, whether it’s a product delivery, exchange, or return, is easier than in SAP, where it would either be impossible or very time-consuming and exhausting.
+In Odoo, modifying the steps of any process, whether it’s package management, product delivery, exchange, or return, is easier than in SAP, where it would either be impossible or very time-consuming and exhausting.
 SAP requires a very strict tie-in to its processes.
 In this respect, Odoo greatly outperforms its rival.

 SAP ERP vs. Odoo is far more entangled.
 It offers detailed but also intricate customization, for example, if you need multicurrency functionality, multistage revisions of products, and tangled logistics.
 Such an approach may be needed if your organization is a global corporation.
-But at the same time, this ERP requires stricter adherence to its processes.

 With SAP, you should accept its requirements for the business processes as dogma.
-SAP doesn’t adjust to your business processes.
+SAP doesn’t adjust to your processes.
 It dictates how you should change to be able to run SAP.
 It doesn’t mean that customization is impossible, but it’ll require much more resources and expertise.

 — Dzmitry Murauka, Business Analyst, *instinctools

-If you aren’t ready to rearrange your business processes to the requirements of a ready-made ERP, you can choose the alternative option – the development of a custom system.
+If you aren’t ready to rearrange your processes to the requirements of a ready-made ERP, you can choose the alternative option – the development of a custom system.
 It’ll require more time and investment than fine-tuning the existing one but you’ll get the ERP, initially created for your needs and processes.

-- Are you ready to start the data migration process quickly and potentially modify the way you work again when a new version of ERP comes out?
+7. Are you ready to start the data migration process quickly and potentially modify the way you work again when a new version of ERP comes out?

 Odoo provides you with the scripts for more effortless data transfer, but you still have to handle data and code migration by yourself.